nexageapps/AI/README.md

 ### For University of Auckland MAI Students

-**This repository will significantly help you succeed in your MAI program at UoA!**
+**This repository will significantly help you succeed in your MAI program at the University of Auckland!**

 Every lesson is carefully aligned with your coursework to provide:
 - **Practical implementations** of concepts taught in lectures